gitmujoshi/ai-curation-engine-cursor-generated/LOCAL_DEPLOYMENT_GUIDE.md

-# 🚀 Local Deployment Guide - AI Curation Engine with Llama
+# 🚀 AI Curation Engine - Complete Local Deployment Guide

 ## Overview

-This guide provides comprehensive step-by-step instructions to deploy and run the AI Curation Engine locally using Llama models instead of cloud APIs.
-This setup is perfect for development, testing, and privacy-focused deployments.
+This comprehensive guide provides step-by-step instructions to deploy the AI Curation Engine locally with **real BAML integration**, **no fallbacks**, and **automated deployment scripts**.
+Perfect for development, testing, and privacy-focused deployments using local Llama models.

 ## 📋 Prerequisites